Instant Photography

 Vintage Polaroid SX-70 instant camera with the original brown leather bindings sitting on a wooden desk with its original brown leather carrying case.

-There is something quite magical about film cameras and more often than not, when I start shooting with an instant camera it piques people’s interest.
-Almost everytime I have begun shooting I will have a stranger strike up a conversation with me about camera.
+There is something quite magical about instant film cameras and when I start shooting with an instant camera it piques the interest of people around me.
+Almost everytime I have begun shooting I will have a stranger strike up a conversation with me about the camera.

 Most people, around my age ± 20 years generally have a favorable memory of these cameras.
 Once they see me shooting, it brings many of them back to a story they choose to share with me about their childhood and days gone by.

-More often then not, one of the first comments I hear is, “they still make film for those…”, and that small interaction begets a human exchange.
+One of the first comments I usually hear is, “they still make film for those…”, and that small interaction begets a human exchange.
 In our digital spheres, we often lose site of humanity that surrounds us and these brief interludes are good for my sould.

 Luke Skywalker's Landspeeder X-34 from the Star Wars universe of stories.
 Image is a traditional Polaroid photo of the prop at Disney's Hollywood Studios, but it is also breaking out of the photo frame towards the view. designoMatt.com logo sits at the bottom of the vertical/portrait layout.